imgix/gatsby/packages/gatsby-source-url/README.md

 ## Generating imgix URLs

-If you would rather not use gatsby-image and would instead prefer just a plain imgix url, you can use the `url` field to generate one.
-For instance, you could generate a url and use it for the background image of an element:
+If you would rather not use gatsby-image and would instead prefer just a plain imgix URL, you can use the `url` field to generate one.
+For instance, you could generate a URL and use it for the background image of an element:

 ```jsx
 import gql from 'graphql-tag';